Murder charges filed against woman accused of crashing victim's car on I-90 with body inside

 Murder charges were filed Wednesday afternoon against an Iowa woman who is accused of killing another woman in her Minneapolis apartment and crashing the victim's car on a southern Minnesota interstate hours later with the body inside.

-Lewis, of North Liberty, Iowa, was also charged Tuesday in Olmsted County, where the crash occurred Saturday morning, with felony interference of a dead body and remains jailed there in lieu of $1 million bail.
+Lewis, of North Liberty in east-central Iowa, was also charged Tuesday in Olmsted County, where the crash occurred Saturday morning, with felony interference of a dead body and remains jailed there in lieu of $1 million bail.

 Neither criminal complaint makes mention of a motive for killing.
 Tsai's former spouse told police that Lewis flew in from Boston on June 21 for an eight-day stay with Tsai, the murder charges noted.
 The former spouse added that the Lewis and Tsai had a "sordid and emotionally challenging" relationship, Wednesday's charges added without elaboration.